Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 #### Prerequisites

 The status of an authorization transaction is **not** "Success".
-In case of success, further processing has already been continued.<!---Stimmt das oder gibt es noch mehr?-->
+In case of success, further processing has already been continued.

 #### Procedure